grumpyjames/birding-almanac/features/a-200-bird-year/part-38-staines-wagtails.md

 A closer look would help.
-Heck, we're planning to go and explore Staines Moor afterwards anyhow, so we need to make our way across anyway.
+Heck, we're planning to go and explore Staines Moor afterwards anyhow, so we need to make our way across the causeway.
 We reach the non-annoying area of fencing and take another look.
-We're surrounded by wagtails now - some that we disturbed have now retaken their positions behind us, and many we are yet to bother ahead.
+We're surrounded by wagtails now - some that we disturbed have retaken their positions behind us, and many we are yet to bother ahead.
 Both groups, now we are nearer, obviously contain several Yellow Wagtail (despite the variance between different YW subspecies, it's very clear how they differ from the pieds).
 Excellent.
 I dash out